kaspth/active_job-performs/README.md

   extend ActiveJob::Performs # We technically auto-extend ActiveRecord::Base, but other object hierarchies need this.

   # `performs` builds a `Post::PublishJob` and routes configs over to it.
-  performs :publish, queue_as: :important, discard_on: SomeError do
+  performs :publish, queue_adapter: :sidekiq, queue_as: :important, discard_on: SomeError do
     retry_on TimeoutError, wait: :polynomially_longer
   end